Sorry, you need to enable JavaScript to visit this website.

 Federal and Provincial Support for Volunteering

-At the federal level, the Federal Ministry of Social Affairs, Health, Care and Consumer Protection is responsible for volunteering in Austria.
+At the federal level, the Federal Ministry of Labour, Social Affairs, Health, Care and Consumer Protection is responsible for volunteering in Austria.
 The dedicated online platform ‘Volunteer web’(“Freiwilligenweb”) provides comprehensive information for volunteers as well as for volunteer organisations.
 In accordance with the Austrian Youth Strategy, which pursues youth participation and engagement as one of its four pillars, the Federal Chancellery supports extracurricular child and youth work, in particular through the Federal Youth Promotion Act (Bundes-Jugendförderungsgesetz).
 This helps to create a sustainable infrastructure for youth volunteering and youth engagement.
 In order to also recognise knowledge acquired in a non-formal/informal way, the Federal Chancellery supports with the initiative aufZAQ.
 Furthermore, the Austrian National Youth Council (BJV) promotes youth volunteering at national level, in particular through its membership in the Voluntary Council.

 Although the federal government sets the framework conditions for voluntary engagement, Austria’s provinces have their own structures to accompany and promote voluntary engagement.
 This primarily concerns financial support, which in many cases makes the existence of voluntary organisations possible in the first place.
 In support, numerous platforms in the provinces serve as a source of information and exchange.
 The responsible youth departments of the federal provinces also help to determine and promote voluntary engagement of young people regionally.